Xi'an MA700: Development

 The engine, avionics, propellers, APU and electrical system should be reviewed before the end of 2018.

-Major assemblies should be sent for final assembly at Xian in the first half of 2019.
+Major assemblies should be sent for final assembly at Xi'an in the first half of 2019.

 Avic develops the MA700 mostly from its own resources.

 By December, the first centre wing box was completed for the static test aircraft towards a mid-2019 roll-out and 2022 service entry.

 By June 2019, large fuselage parts were finished while the wings debuted assembly, before main components delivery and final assembly by the end of the year and static testing.

 By July, the forward fuselage was completed after the main and nose fuselage sections.

 By then, the first roll-out slipped by three months to September.

 The nose, forward, and main fuselage sections were joined by 18 July.

 The fuselage was mated with the wings by the end of September.

-Xian Aircraft Company (Xi'an Yanliang) is now planned to be equipped with domestic Chinese engines, after the Canadian government withheld an export licence for the Pratt & Whitney Canada PW150C powerplant, Flightglobal has reported.
-The Canadian engine manufacturer has confirmed that the export licence, for which it had applied in 2018, was denied in 2020 due to political pressure from United States to hinder China's development.